TeachBooks/deploy-book-workflow/README.md

-# GitHub workflow: Release your book online to GitHub Pages
+# GitHub reusable action: publish your book online to GitHub Pages

 We developed a workflow which builds your TeachBook in your repository for all branches and releases them online via GitHub Pages.
 In simplified terms, it builds the website based on your repository.